By Kurt Van Moos, Executive Director, Client Solutions, GoGlobal

 The Beckham Law, officially known as the Special Expats’ Tax Regime (SETR), provides a unique tax advantage for foreign professionals relocating to Spain to become Spanish tax residents.
 It allows qualifying individuals to pay a flat tax rate of 24% on their Spanish-sourced employment income up to €600,000.
 This special rate is available for the first six years of their residency, offering a significant advantage over the regular Spanish tax rates, which can reach as high as 48%.

 This special tax regime’s application scope extends to the spouse of the relocated employee and includes children under 25 years of age or disabled (with no age limit in this case), or even their parents, provided they move to Spain no later than the first year of the special regime’s application to the relocated employee.
 It also provides a relaxed eligibility criterion: the number of years a person must not have been considered a tax resident before arriving in Spain is reduced from 10 to 5.

-Overview of the Beckham Law
+Overview of the Beckham Law in Spain

 A game-changer for talent acquisition and retention